FaceTime Like A Pro (eBook)

 Save as PDF option to save Legacy Contact access key on a Mac.

 If you are a part of a Family Sharing group, all the members of the group will appear when you enter Legacy Contact settings.
-You can choose a contact among the group or select Choose Someone Else to choose a contact other than the ones in your Family Sharing group.
+You can choose a contact from the group, or select Choose Someone Else to choose a contact outside your Family Sharing group.
 The rest of the process remains the same.

 If you did not save or share the Legacy Contact access key at the time of creating it, you can save or share it later as well: